 The speech of Jitse Dijkstra (University of Ottawa) was about the Life of Aaron, a hagiographic work about the lives of ascetics who lived near the southern border of Egypt in the fourth and fifth centuries.
 The text was written in the sixth century and edited by Wallis Budge.
 Mr. Dijkstra explained how the author, by using quotations and references to earlier Coptic works, shows the reader his knowledge of Coptic literature and his ability to interact with it.
 The Bible is often quoted, especially the Old Testament (three times more often than the New Testament).
 That said, Mr. Dijkstra also mentions other texts which could have inspired the author of the Life of Aaron.
 It is clear that the author had a profound knowledge of Coptic literature, although, since the date of many works is unknown, it is very difficult to say who was influenced by whom.

 The day ended with the talks of Anton Voytenko (Russian Academy of Sciences) and Albert Ten Kate (Leiden).
 Mr. Voytenko spoke about the homily of Pisenthios, bishop of Coptos, in honour of Onophrios the Great.
 Mr. Ten Kate compared several versions of Psalm 151 in the manuscript Barb.
 Or.
-2, which contains this text in several languages of early Christianity (Coptic, Greek, Arabic, and Syriac).
+2, which contains this text in five languages of Eastern Christianity (Bohairic Coptic, Armenian, Arabic, Ethiopic, and Syriac).

 Then, the participants had a guided tour of the town centre.
 They were led by Alain Martin (Université libre de Bruxelles), who showed them the Coudenberg, the Mount of Arts, and the Grand Place with the City Hall.
 At the end of the day, the participants gathered for a superb dinner in a restaurant of the Grand Place.